Save-Dao/guide/docs/discord-channels.md

 ## House of Bits & Design

-House of Bits & Design is where more in depth conversations take place regarding Save Dao development and Design.
+House of Bits & Design is where more in depth conversations take place regarding Adbongo Org development and Design.

 | Name              | Visibility   | Purpose                                                                                |
 | ----------------- | ------------ | -------------------------------------------------------------------------------------- |